-From February 17 to March 26, 2006, Firefly Aviation Ltd. completed a 3,993 line-km fixed wing high resolution airborne magnetic (HRAM) survey over the Legend property.
+Between February 17 and March 26, 2006, Firefly Aviation Ltd. completed a 3,898 line-km fixed wing high resolution airborne magnetic (HRAM) survey over the Liege property.
 The aeromagnetic survey over the property was conducted approximately 80 kilometres west northwest out of Bonnyville and approximately 100 kilometres out of Fort McMurray.
 The survey was carried out using a Cessna U206G aircraft, a single engine aircraft with full avionics, including real time differential 3D GPS navigation.
-The Cessna U206G was equipped with a rigid-mount tail boom, specially designed for geophysical survey operations, a high sensitivity magnetometer, a full on-board real time compensation recording computer, and related equipment.
+The Cessna U206G was equipped with a rigidmount tail boom, specially designed for geophysical survey operations, a high sensitivity magnetometer, a full on-board real time compensation recording computer, and related equipment.
 In order to conduct airborne geophysical surveys, the aircraft was modified so the electrical systems did not create any noise and also by the removal of all ferruginous materials in close proximity to the sensor.

 The high resolution airborne magnetic survey was flown using parallel flight lines in a traverse line direction of 270 degrees with 150 meter spaced line intervals and data sample stations at every 5.0 meters along the lines.
 Tie lines were flown orthogonal to the flight lines and spaced at 1000 meters.
 The height at which the survey was flown was a best-fit 60-meter drape mode elevation.
 A high sensitivity base magnetic station was provided by a proton magnetometer and recorded the diurnal activity throughout the survey onto a PC module.
-A GPS base station was used to collect ground GPS data and to perform any post-flight differential correct range errors in the GPS flight path recovery.
+A GPS base station was used to collect ground GPS data and to perform any postflight differential correct range errors in the GPS flight path recovery.
 Airborne recorded data included total field magnetic data, radar altimeter and all ground GPS data.
 All magnetic data collected from the HRAM survey are provided on a CD-Rom.
 A HRAM logistical report of the Piche, Liege and Legend properties by Firefly Aviation Ltd. is provided in Appendix 2.

-Preliminary data from the property was reviewed and APEX and Kit Campbell of Intrepid Geophysics (North Vancouver, BC) then selected potential targets for future fieldwork, during May and June 2006.
+Preliminary data from the property was reviewed and potential targets were then selected for future fieldwork by APEX and Kit Campbell of Intrepid Geophysics (North Vancouver, BC), during May and June 2006.
 The data was contoured using Geosoft Oasis Montaj 6.0.
 The data was reviewed on a line by line profile basis to look for high frequency, short wavelength magnetic anomalies that reflect small, shallow source magnetic anomalies potentially related to geological features, such as kimberlites.
-A large number of interesting high frequency magnetic anomalies (greater than 30 nT) were identified during the review of the data (Figures 6, 7, 8, 9, 10; Appendix 3).
-A total of 15 magnetic anomalies were identified in the dataset and reviewed for kimberlite genesis potential (Figures 6, 7, 8, 9, 10; Appendix 3).
+A number of interesting high frequency magnetic anomalies (greater than 30 nT) were identified during the review of the data (Figures 6, 7, 8, 9, 10 Appendix 3).
+A total of 11 magnetic targets were identified on the Liege property in the dataset and reviewed for kimberlite genesis potential (Figures 6, 7, 8, 9, 10; Appendix 3).
 A number of the magnetic anomalies present in the survey were identified to be the result of man-made culture or part of linear arrays, most likely related to pipelines or oil and gas wells in the area.
 These anomalies that were most likely related to man-made culture commonly produced very sharp spike like peaks often with an associated adjacent magnetic low on the maps termed a dipole anomaly.
-The five seismic anomalies (Target 1 through Target 5) did not have corresponding magnetic anomalies from the airborne survey.
+The two seismic anomalies (Target A and Target B) did not have corresponding magnetic anomalies from the airborne survey.